riot/riot.github.io/api/compiler.md

 After the call you can use `my-tag` normally.

 A tag definition is assumed if the first non- empty character is `<`, otherwise the argument is taken as URL.

+<span class="tag red">Note:</span> In in-browser tag compilation, script tags are not allowed.
+The last closing tag defines the start of the script part of a tag.

 @returns the compiled JavaScript as string